arc363/Risky-dice-game/README.md

 🎲 Players take it in turns to roll the dice

-🎲 Rolling a double results in a total equalling double that roll

 🎲 Rolls are added to the pot

+🎲 Rolling a double results in a total equaling double that roll

-🎲 Player chooses when to save the total to their bank
+🎲 Player chooses when to save the total to their bank and end their turn

 🎲 If either dice shows a 1, the pot resets to 0